jdcarbeck/HRD-Tool/mangement-portal/Aritecture.md

 ## server

-Here are all the code that belongs to the sever including the database and server code
+Here are all the code that belongs to the sever including the database and server code.
+This file links both the routing which is done in `./routes/HRform-router.js` which defines the methods uses for different http requests, such as: `POST, PUT, DELTE, and GET`.
+This allso links the db which is specified in `./db/index.js`

 ### /server/index.js